Wilma Cleo “Cleo” [Black] Carswell (1917-2009)

 Through the years Pat has worked on the farm and ranch, and also worked for many years at Evant Commission Co. and Mills County Commission Co.
 Cleo taught school at Star from 1958 to 1977.
 Now we enjoy retirement and work at home.

-Carswell.
+In 1981 the Carswells will become a 100-year family, with four generations having made their homes and their living from this land pre-empted by Grandpa William T. Carswell.
 Every year of Pat’s live except his first year has been spent on this place.
 We are happy to be the representatives of the family on this farm and ranch land, and to still be a part of the Moline Community.

 Aubrey W. (Pat) Carswell is the second son of Walter Byrd and Carrie Carrigan Carswell.
 He was born on the Carswell homestead north of Moline on October 27, 1907.
 He married Wilma Cleo Black who was born and grew up east of Goldthwaite, Texas in the Live Oak Community.